garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Create the object of related-entity.
+      - | Create an object of related-entity.
     * - | (2)
-      - | Call the save method of Repository interface for the related-entity.
+      - | Call the save method of Repository interface of the related-entity.

- .. note:: **Merits of saving the related-entity directly**
+ .. note:: **Merits of saving the related-entity object directly**

      The number of objects created is less.
-When fetching the parent-entity objects, related-entity objects which are not necessary for the processing may also get created.
+When fetching the parent-entity object, related-entity objects which are not necessary for the processing may also get created.

  .. note:: **Demerits of saving the related-entity directly**